-We have audited the accompanying financial statements of Jitegemee Childrens Program, set out on pages 7 to 14, which comprise the statement of financial position as at 31 December 2017, the statement of receipts and expenditure, and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of Jitegemee Childrens Program Limited (the organisation), set out on pages 7 to 16, which comprise the statement of financial position as at 31 December 2018, the statement of profit or loss and other comprehensive income and statements of changes in equity and cash flows for the year then ended, and notes, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements of the organisation are prepared, in all material respects, in accordance with International Financial Reporting Standards for Small and medium sized entities.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Organisation as at 31 December 2018 and of its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standards for Small and medium sized entities.